Bashing on full time travellers – and why ‘we’ bring it on ourselves

 Much of the Schadenfreude aimed at full-time travellers is a by-product of the “full-time travel lifestyle” sold by many travel bloggers.
 You know the ones.
 They’ll tell you that you can quit your job and travel the world, living on the cheap and making money along the way through travel blogging, free-lance writing or teaching English overseas.
 They’ll sell you books on the subject and they’ve become successful selling “the” dream.
 Most of it is bullshit.
 It is in my opinion both misleading and irresponsible.
-My friend Kemkem wrote an excellent article on that a few months back that I 100% agree with.
 In my opinion, if there’s glee out there by haters it’s often because they see confirmation of what they’ve long suspected as being a sham.
 Many of these stories just feed on that, making the victims (full-time travellers) look like idiots, frauds and failures while allowing the haters to bask in the knowledge that they haven’t missed out on anything.
 That’s the basis for Schadenfreude.

 But what has set me off in recent months has been stories in the Media written by bloggers on their own misfortunes.
 I promised specific examples.
 I’m not linking them and I encourage you not to google them.
 Here are the titles (which say pretty much everything) and a quick recap:

 I Quit My Job To Be A Travel Writer, And Now I’m Broke And Unemployed (Huffington Post)